RECCAP2-ocean/Southern-Ocean/README.md

 ### Data

 We provide scripts to process the raw data from the RECCAP2 repository on Zenodo (https://doi.org/10.5281/zenodo.7990822).

-However, we also provide the aggregated data used to create the figures.
+The aggregated data used to create the figures can be found in the RECCAP2-SO repository on Zenodo (URL to be added).
+These files should be placed in the `data` directory.